-Note: Do not clamp the loaded end of the wire rope and the tail end of the wire rope together.
+NOTE: Do not clamp the loaded end of the wire rope and the tail end of the wire rope together.
+Refer to TERMINATOR instructions in the appendix of this manual.
+Tail length must be 6 inches minimum.

-11. Apply the first load in order to seat wedge (11).
+13. Apply the first load in order to seat wedge (11).